 Head straight to the Bay of Islands for some enviable Instagram opportunities.
 Here, you’ll see amazing limestone formations and wonderful sunsets.
 For more surfing opportunities, go to Bells Beach.

 Surfing fans should also visit the Australian National Surfing Museum.
 This beautifully designed space celebrating the history and culture of surfing in Victoria.
+Australia is a truly amazing place to hit the road and there’s many incredible road trip opportunities here – check out this post for an awesome East Coast road trip itinerary.

 Pro Tip For The Perfect Motorcycle Journey